scouarn/nes_chr_editor/README.md

 ## Building / Installation :
 Run `make clean all`.
-If you want a symbolic link created in _/usr/local/bin_ run `sudo make install`.
+Then if you want a symbolic link created in _/usr/local/bin_ run `sudo make install`.

 ## Usage :